Troubleshooting audio playback & AirPod issues (iOS, macOS)

 Does Flow auto-select the built-in mic during setup?

-The warning icon indicates that AirPods may cause slower start times and more transcription errors.
+It indicates that AirPods may cause slower start times and more transcription errors.
 Switch to a wired or built-in mic for best results.